LydiaPitts/CC_Mission_3_Markov/README.md

 **Set Up and Run This Code**

 To begin running this code, you will need an IDE in which you are able to run Java.
 Simply open the Mission3.java file, and hit run.
 This program will automatically generate html files.
 In order to view the html files, I suggest that you use a laptop or desktop with access to a browser.
 Open the html files in the browser and you can see the representation of a face!
+If you want to run it more than once, you have to delete the html files that were made by the previous run.

 **Works Cited**